 Where Waves and Rocks Collide

 Power of the Atlantic

-While warning signs appear in prominent locations, visitors ignore these and risk being swept from the rocks by rogue waves.
-Unless one has lived off the Atlantic, it is hard to comprehend the magnitude of the waves.
+While warning signs appear in prominent locations, visitors ignore these at their peril and risk being swept from the rocks and into the sea.
+The waves are unpredictable and a spot on the rocks that was dry one moment can be drenched the next.
+Unless one has lived off the Atlantic, it is hard to comprehend the magnitude and sheer power of the waves.

 Severe Weather at Peggy's Cove